What happens when society finds a wild boy alone in the woods and tries to civilize him? A true story from the author of The Fairy Ring.

 This is the former Central School in Rodez, where the wild boy lived until scientists in Paris demanded their chance to study him.

-To the left is the Paris school for the deaf where the wild boy found a new home, a foster mother, and his teacher and friend Dr. Itard.
+This is the Paris school for the deaf where the wild boy found a new home, a foster mother, and his teacher and friend Dr. Itard.

 Dr. Itard’s scientific reports about the wild boy’s life in Paris were later published as a book, The Wild Boy of Aveyron.
 My book draws on Itard’s writings as well as a wealth of other eyewitness reports, letters, and documents.